hernantz/classyconf/docs/source/usage.rst

 Declarative configuration object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another more declarative approach is to use the
+The simplest ways to get started with classyconf is to use the
-:py:class:`ClassyConf<classyconf>`.
+:py:class:`ClassyConf<classyconf.configuration.Configuration>` class, to
+declare all the settings of your app.

 .. code-block:: python

-    from classyconf import ClassyConf, Value
+    from classyconf import ClassyConf, Value, Enviroment, IniFile, Option

     class AppConfig(ClassyConf):
         """Configuration for My App"""